I’m sure you’ll agree that finding winning horses can be tough, and it’s even harder to find winners that are going to make you a profit.

 - Use your own ratings, calculate the past ratings of all horses, find similar races to the race you’re looking at, calculate how well the top four horses performed, calculate a Race Score to see if the rating is predictive under similar conditions, if it is predictive, rate the current race and find the top four horses.

-- Create a FREE account here at the Race Advisor and start using it on Aldermist immediately.
+- Create your Race Advisor account here and start using it on Aldermist immediately.